hammerheim-game/hammerheim-rules/2-core-rules.md

 #### Warriors stunned

 A stunned warrior is at the mercy of his enemies.
-A stunned model is automatically taken out of action if an enemy can attack him in hand-to-hand combat.
+Attacks against stunned warriors automatically hit, but otherwise follow the same rules for Knocked Down.

 #### Attacking stunned and knocked down

 #### warriors